News & Views Wednesday, October 23, 2024

 recommended by Jen Sper and Lisa Springer, School Choral Music Specialists

-Go the Distance (from Hercules) arr.
-Roger Emerson, 2-part with piano
+Spooky Scary Skeletons arr.
+Roger Emerson, 2-part treble with piano and optional rhythm

 Shop Stanton’s for all your sheet music needs!